How do I apply to Da Vinci Schools? What is the timeline for the application process?

 If my waiting list number does not come up for the school year I applied for, will I be automatically placed on the waiting list again the following school year?

-No. You will be on our mailing list regarding next year’s enrollment process.
-But for each new school year, you must reapply.
+No. For each new school year, you must reapply.
 There is no priority list for former waiting list families.

-If students are already enrolled at the school, will they have to be reenrolled every year?
+If students are already enrolled at the school, will they have to re-apply every year?

-Once your K-12 student is accepted and remains in good standing, he or she will have a space with us for the duration of their time at Da Vinci Schools.
-A re‐enrollment form will be sent home at the end of the school year to all currently attending students where families can confirm their wish to have their student continue at Da Vinci.
+Once your student is accepted and remains in good standing, he or she will have a space with us for the duration of their time at Da Vinci Innovation Academy or Da Vinci high schools.
+A continuing enrollment form will be sent home in the spring to all currently attending students where families can confirm their wish to have their student continue at Da Vinci.

-Transfers between high school sites will be possible only during the summer.
-However, students who wish to transfer must have parent consent and make the request in writing before the start of the school year.
+Transfers between high schools will be possible only during the summer.
+However, students who wish to transfer must have parent/guardian consent and make the request in writing via a Transfer Request form beginning in March, during the continuing enrollment response period.
+Intra-school transfers are granted depending on available space, the student's good standing, and the approval of releasing and receiving principals.

 High School Enrollment